Blosc/python-blosc2/README.rst

       *** zstd   , bitshuffle ***  0.858 s (0.87 GB/s) / 0.054 s (13.71 GB/s)	cr:   4.6x

-For the matter of comparision, here are the results for an ARM box; an Apple MacBook Air M1 (2021) with 8 GB of RAM::
+For the matter of comparison, here are the results for an ARM box; an Apple MacBook Air M1 (2021) with 8 GB of RAM::

     -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=